 The original temple site was destroyed by the Franciscans who then erected a small church and a convent, likely between 1528 and 1548.
 Made entirely of bricks, both buildings were completed by the Franciscans, but after a short time in the care of the local administration, in about 1587, the complex was given to another Franciscan order, this time of Dieguin monks.
 In 1592, these monks founded their own monastery, and by 1679, the complex of church and building in use today was complete.
 The cloister was designed by the acclaimed architect.
 Cristóbal de Medina Vargas.
 It was expanded in 1733 and again in 1797.
 The monks established a center for training priest and monks on their way to Asia, principally to the Philippines.
 The complex functioned in this capacity for about 200 years.

 The order’s sacred art from the 17th to 19th centuries, is still a large part of the first floor of the museum, as are restorations of some of the monks’ living quarters.

 In 1847, however, the monks were evicted as the site was needed as a defensive post by the Mexican Army.

-During the United States invasion, (#3 in the list above) the site of the monastery was the scene of the Battle of Churubusco.
+During the United States invasion, (#3 in the list above) the monastery was the principal site of the Battle of Churubusco.
 On August 20, 1847, about 6,000 US troops overwhelmed defending Mexican forces under the command of General Pedro María Anaya.
 In 1869, President Benito Juárez declared the site a national monument in honor of those who’d fallen in the historic battle.